 Online Paralegal Programs editors want to see Oklahoma paralegal students find the best program for their careers, so we feature only accredited, legitimate institutions.
 Programs are ranked according to reputation, student satisfaction, and tuition costs.

 Housed within the Department of Legal Assistant Education, the University of Oklahoma offers students a certificate in Legal Assistance, geared specifically for students interested in working in law offices and related office support.
 The entire program can be completed within a year’s time, and it incorporates a hybrid approach with online courses, which makes it easier for working students who need a flexible schedule.
 The total program takes 42 units to complete, and it covers all the basics of legal study, from civil procedure to evidence to legal writing and more.

 Specialization is also possible in topics of interest to the student.
 The program also supports internships that give students real-life practice and training in legal settings that enhance book and class training.
 The entire program has been evaluated and approved the American Bar Association (ABA).

 Partnered online with the Center for Legal Studies, the University of Central Oklahoma is able to provide its students access to both foundational and advanced paralegal training and certificated skill-building.
 Students work entirely online, accessing various modules and preparing for testing on their knowledge development, also provided online.

 Taking only 14 weeks to complete, the Center for Legal Studies program provides one of the fastest options for students to achieve certified paralegal skills and hit the office world with practical training that can be applied the first day of being hired.

 3. East Central University

-As an additional advantage, students can take classes either on-campus or online, provide greater flexibility for those already working and seeking to expand their skillset.
-Topics covered include extensive work in legal research and writing as well as legal systems theory, civil procedure and traditional litigation practices.
+As an additional advantage, students can take classes either on-campus or online, providing greater flexibility for those already working and seeking to expand their skillset.
+Topics covered include extensive work in legal research and writing as well as legal systems theory, civil procedure, and traditional litigation practices.